Dozodouzo/supybot-git/README.md

 ```
     @config list plugins.git.repos.test1
     leamas: branches, channels, commitMessage1, commitMessage2, enableSnarf,
-    fetchTimeout, groupHeader, name, and url
+    fetchTimeout, groupHeader, name, snarfMessage1, snarfMessage2, and url
 ```

 These variables can be manipulated using the @config command in the same way.
 NOTE!
 After modifying the variables use `@reload git` to make them effective.

+It's possible to edit the config file "by hand" as described in documentation for @config.
+However, structural changes is better done by `repoadd` and `repokill` even if the config  file is edited after that.

 Commit Messages